keyaura3/League-Of-Legends-Analysis/README.md

 ## Framing a Prediction Problem
-For the prediction problem, I will be training a model to predict `goldat15`, a later game statistic based on the early game variable (`goldat10`, `xpat10`, `csat10`).
+For the prediction problem, I will be training a model to predict `goldat25`, a later game statistic based on the early game variable (`goldat10`, `xpat10`, `csat10`).
 To do this, I will be using a binary classifier and I will be using both an F1 score and an accuracy score for this prediction because ...
 I will be using 20% of the data to train and 80% for testing to prevent overfitting the data.
 The features used were `csat10_diff` (quantitative), `goldat15_diff`(quatitiative), `xpat10_diff`(quantitative), `damageshare`, `position`

 ## Baseline Model
 For the baseline model, I used a preprocessor and Random Forest Classifier to train the data on

 ## Final Model
+After reviewing the baseline model and the values given, I reconsidered the type od model I should be using.
+Regression model may work better for me

 ## Fairness Analysis